-But the Flying Finn’s recent 50th birthday (September 28) and the imminent arrival (November 1) of the 20th anniversary of his first world drivers’ championship are salutary reminders of the relentless march of time.
+But the Flying Finn’s recent birthday (September 28) and the arrival of the 21st anniversary (1 November) of his first world drivers’ championship are salutary reminders of the relentless march of time.

 But can it really have been so long ago?

 Mika won that 1998 world title in absolute style, beating arch-rival and Ferrari driver Michael Schumacher to the championship with victory in the Japanese GP at Suzuka – as much the most challenging and demanding circuit on the calendar back then as it is now.

 Mika’s title challenge had begun to gather momentum during 1997, when he showed great pace.
 For much of that summer, he was very much the bridesmaid and never the bride, as his sleek MP4-12 surged commandingly into the lead, only to stumble and fall as he hit reliability issue after reliability issue.

 Finally, he scored his first victory in the season finale at Jerez, Spain.

 It was a win achieved in slightly controversial circumstances.
 The McLaren’s had caught and passed the hobbling Williams of world champion-elect Jacques Villeneuve in the final laps; then David Coulthard was instructed over the radio to move over and let Mika win.